Researcher / Engineer

 Hi, I'm Joshua — thank you for visiting my page!

-Currently, I work as a Research Engineer at Takeuchi Construction, Inc., where I am involved in developing the company's patented construction technologies in seismic base isolation and ground improvement.
-I primarily lead two projects: (1) The development of a particle-based modeling scheme in simulating the vibration reduction performance of sandbags; and (2) the development of a neural network-enhanced topology optimization framework for foundation systems.
-These projects aim to deliver more cost-effective and resilient solutions for earthquake-prone areas.
+Currently, I am also a Research Engineer at Takeuchi Construction, Inc., where I contribute to the development of patented construction technologies for seismic base isolation and ground improvement.
+I primarily lead two research projects: a particle-based simulation framework for evaluating the vibration reduction performance of sandbag-based seismic isolation systems, and a neural network-enhanced analysis framework for foundation systems.
+These projects aim to support more cost-effective and resilient infrastructure solutions in earthquake-prone regions.

-In 2022, I worked as a research fellow with the Earthquakes and Megacities Initiative (EMI), collaborating with an international team of researchers, engineers, policymakers, and disaster management professionals on the Climate and Disaster Risk Assessment (CDRA) for Quezon City, Philippines.
-My primary role focused on the computational analysis of shelter needs and evacuation planning citywide, contributing to the development of the Roadmap and Tools for Managing Complex Emergencies—a key component of the city's disaster preparedness strategy.
+In 2022, I worked as a Research Fellow with the Earthquakes and Megacities Initiative (EMI), where I contributed to the Climate and Disaster Risk Assessment for Quezon City, Philippines.
+My work focused on computational analysis of shelter needs and evacuation planning, supporting the development of tools for managing complex emergencies and strengthening disaster preparedness.

-Regarding my industry experience, I previously worked as a Structural Engineer at the Manila office of JGC Holdings Corporation from 2019 to 2021, where I focused on the analysis and design of oil and gas facilities, as well as the development of structural design and automation tools.
-I am also a licensed Civil Engineer and Master Plumber in the Philippines.
-Between 2018 and 2021, I occasionally took on freelance projects involving the design of residential houses and the preparation of building plans and permit documents.
+Before moving further into research, I worked as a Structural Engineer at the Manila office of JGC Holdings Corporation from 2019 to 2021, focusing on the analysis and design of oil and gas facilities and the development of structural design and automation tools.
+I am also a licensed Civil Engineer and Master Plumber in the Philippines, with prior freelance experience in residential design, building plans, and permit documentation.

-For inquiries, consulting, collaborations, or public engagement, feel free to reach out at jlpanganiban.ce@gmail.com or through the contact form on this website.
+For inquiries, consulting, collaborations, or public engagement, please feel free to contact me at jlpanganiban.ce@gmail.com or through the contact form on this website.

 The new website is up and deployed.